10 Reflection of Light Examples

 9. Fiber Optics

-Fiber optic cables contain a mirrored internal coating to reflect light along their length, transmitting information over far distances.
+Fiber optic cables contain a mirrored internal coating that reflects light along their entire length, transmitting data over vast distances.
+This is one of the most impactful applications of reflection of light in modern communications.

 10. Corner Reflectors

-The precise engineering and manipulation of reflected light enables many of our most powerful technologies.
+The precise engineering and manipulation of reflected light enable many of our most powerful technologies.